wsvincent/djangoforbeginners/ch2-hello-world-app/Readme.md

 # Django Hello World App
-Code for creating a Django "Hello World app".
+Code for creating a Django "Hello World app."
 Read table the full tutorial at [Django for Beginners: Chapter 2](https://djangoforbeginners.com/book/chapter-two/).

 ## Quick Setup
 1) Clone the repo to your computer